skiffer/hydra-docgpt.ai/support.md

 ➡️ If you see only "Help" button
 1. Try to refresh the page and wait for 5 seconds to load installed add-ons

-2. (probably you use paid Workspace account, with custom domain etc) You need use another email (without Workspace account)
+➡️ If you use paid Workspace account, with custom domain etc
+1. You need use another email (without Workspace account)
-3. (probably you use paid Workspace account, with custom domain etc) Add the application to allowlist using admin account.
+2. Add the application to allowlist using admin account.
 Official instruction here: [https://support.google.com/a/answer/6089179?sjid=18341478720069833642-EU](https://support.google.com/a/answer/6089179?sjid=18341478720069833642-EU)

 📧 Contact Email: <a href = "mailto: yaroslav91@gmail.com">yaroslav91@gmail.com</a>